michelve/dsai-import-tokens/docs/QUICKSTART.md

 2. Go to Plugins → Development → Import plugin from manifest
 3. Select the `manifest.json` file
 4. Run the plugin
-5. Use any of the 5 tabs: Import, Export, Tools, Settings, MCP
+5. Use any of the 4 tabs: Import, Export, Tools, Settings

 ## Key Features